 St Nicholas Chapel – located on the Island, St Nicholas Chapel is a landmark feature of St Ives, manned by volunteers throughout the summer months to enable it to be open to the public.
 The Chapel is also able to be hired from the town council for Wedding Blessings.

 Island Centre – located near the Island, is a small hall for hire.

 St Leonards Chapel – on Smeatons Pier, St Leonards Chapel is an historic fishermen’s chapel, maintained by the town council.

-Dog control orders – in response to calls for controls of dogs on a number of beaches and a footpath in the St Ives civil parish, the town council has implemented a number of Dog Control Orders, with the aim of striking a balance for the various beach users.
+Dog control orders – in response to calls for controls of dogs on a number of beaches and a footpath in the St Ives civil parish.
+Cornwall Council manages the Dog Control Orders, with the aim of striking a balance for the various beach users.

 Seagull advice – not a statutory duty of the council, but in view of complaints from residents and visitors, the town council has compiled a seagull advice leaflet which may be downloaded.